tudelft-cda-lab/CATMA/README.md

 ![](https://github.com/tudelft-cda-lab/CATMA/blob/main/example_terminal_output.gif)

 ## Example use-case of CATMA
 In the evaluation of CATMA, the tool identified the (dynamic) non-conformance that was mentioned on the README of [`ewolff/microservice`](https://github.com/ewolff/microservice/blob/master/README.md).
 The author has reported the missing communication behavior between `order` and `turbine`.
-After running a conformance analysis on the application and inspecting the generated interpretations, we managed to identify the cause for the missing behavior between the too services; a misconfiguration in the [Hystrix](https://github.com/Netflix/Hystrix) monitoring dashboard prevented stream data from being visualized as it was intended in the implementation.
+After running a conformance analysis on the application and inspecting the generated interpretations, we managed to identify the cause for the missing behavior between the two services; a misconfiguration in the [Hystrix](https://github.com/Netflix/Hystrix) monitoring dashboard prevented stream data from being visualized as it was intended in the implementation.
 We notified the developer and our [fix](https://github.com/ewolff/microservice/pull/30) was accepted.

-### Test out fix for `ewolff/microservice`
+### Test out the fix for `ewolff/microservice`
 To validate that the dynamic non-conformance has been fixed in `ewolff/microservice`, you can run a conformance analysis on the application after the fix using the following command:

 ```